appvia/terraform-aws-private-endpoints/README.md

 The following module provides a AWS recommended pattern for sharing private endpoint services across multiple VPCs, interconnected via a transit gateway.
 The intent is to retain as much of the traffic directed to AWS services, private and off the internet.
 Used in combination with the [terraform-aws-connectivity](https://github.com/appvia/terraform-aws-connectivity).

+## How it works

+- A shared vpc called `var.name` is created and attached to the transit gateway.
+Note, this module does not perform any actions on the transit gateway, it is assumed the correct settings to enable connectivity between the `var.name` vpc and the spokes is in place.
+- Inside the shared vpc the private endpoints are created, one for each service defined in `var.endpoints`.
+The default security groups permits all https traffic from `10.0.0.0/8` to ingress.
+- Optionally, depending on the configuration of the module, a outbound and inbound resolver is created.
+The inbound resolver is used to resolve the private endpoints, the outbound resolver is used to resolve the AWS services.
+- Route53 resolver rules are created for each of the shared private endpoints, allowing the consumer to pick and choose which endpoints they want to resolve to the shared vpc.
+- The endpoints are shared using AWS RAM to the all the principals defined in the `var.sharing.principals` list e.g. a collection oof organizational units.
+- The spoke vpc's are responsible for associating the resolver rules with their vpc.
+- These rules intercept the DNS queries and route them to the shared vpc resolvers, returning the private endpoint ip address located within them.
+- Traffic from the spoke to the endpoints once resolved, is routed via the transit gateway.

 ## AWS References

 - [AWS PrivateLink](https://docs.aws.amazon.com/privatelink/latest/userguide/what-is-privatelink.html)